dnlzrgz/housaku/README.md

 # Housaku (豊作)

-Housaku is a powerful yet simple personal search engine that allows you to index and search a wide range of documents and posts.
+Housaku is a powerful yet simple personal search engine built on top of SQLite's FTS5.

 ## Features

-- **Multi-Format Support**: Index and search files in a variety of formats, including:
+- **Support for multiple file formats**: Index files in a variety of formats, including:
-  - Plain Text Files.
+  - Plain text tiles.
   - Markdown.
   - PDF.
   - EPUB.
   - DOCX.
-- **Feed Integration**: Index content from your favorite RSS and Atom feeds.
+- **Basic Web Scraping**: In addition to personal files, you can also index posts from your favorite RSS/Atom feeds.
-- **Fast search times**: Optimized search algorithm for fast results.
-- **Incremental indexing**: Housaku skips documents that have already been indexed, allowing you to build your corpus gradually without worrying about duplicates.
-- **Parallel File Processing**: Housaku uses multiple threads to process files simultaneously, enabling you to index several documents at once.
+- **Parallel File Processing**: Housaku utilizes multi-threading to process files simultaneously, making the indexing process incredibly fast.
-- **Concurrent Feed Fetching**: Housaku supports concurrent fetching of RSS and Atom feeds.
+- **Powered by SQLite's FTS5**: Built on the advanced full-text search capabilities of SQLite's FTS5 extension.
+- **Relevant Results with BM25**: Search results are sorted using the BM25 algorithm, ensuring the most relevant results.

 ## WIP

 Housaku is an ongoind project, and several major features are in the pipeline, including:

-- A user-friendly Web UI.
+- A user-friendly Web interface.
 - A TUI for command-line enthusiasts.
-- Document and post update functionality for already indexed items.
-- Optimizations tweaks for faster indexing times.
-- A better sorting algorithm for search results (maybe the BM25 algorithm).
-- A query language for advanced search capabilities.

 ## Motivation